exophs/status/README.md

 # Discord Status Page

-A beautiful, real-time Discord status page that displays your online presence, custom status, and Spotify activity with a stunning animated space background.
+A real-time Discord status page that displays your online presence, custom status, and Spotify activity, and games with a stunning animated space background.

 ![Preview](https://i.imgur.com/ZD63rLw.png)